yantong1775/groundx-on-prem/README.md

 To setup a VPC and Kubernetes cluster in AWS:

+1. Copy `environment/aws/env.tfvars.example` to `environment/aws/env.tfvars` and update the configurations (none of them **MUST** be modified)

-1. Run the following command:
+2. Run the following command:

 ```
 environment/aws/setup-eks